Friday, 06 Dec, 2019

-Interior design trends of 2019 are all about functional fittings.
+Interior design trends for 2020 are all about functional fittings.
 In the home, this translates to tidy rooms with pull-out furniture like sofa-beds, futons and extending tables.
 In the office, this translates to adjustable desks, so you can work sitting or standing, laptops for work away from headquarters and partitions for privacy between teams.

 When brainstorming ideas for your office make-over, a good place to start is by improving what you already have.
 For example, if you make use of basic office partitions between desks, why not use desk plants instead?
 Office plants have been proven to boost productivity and creativity, so doing something as simple as swapping out your partitions for greenery could see an increase in your returns down the line.